pmalo46/Unrest/README.md

 # Unrest

-THis project seeks to use historical data to forecast the potential durination of civil unrest events.
+This project seeks to use historical data to forecast the potential durination of civil unrest events.